Stu142/Gridfinity-Documentation/README.md

 Product links on the page may be affiliate links.

 # Original Spec
 Alright, let's get into it.
-This section will include the specifications of Zach's original models for baseplates and bins.
+This section will include the specifications of Zack's original models for baseplates and bins.

 ## Baseplate
 <img src="drawing_svg/baseplate_profile.svg">